Min-KiD/Semi-SupervisedOD/README.md

 We have experiment with FasterRCNN-R50, RetinaNet-R50, SSD300-VGG16, YoLov9,v10, DETR, Unbiased Teacher, Efficient Teacher

+- RetinaNet_R50 is choosing with NMS and score threshold 0.15 and 0.3 with label data can be found at `Retina` folder, full is full data include unlabel data has been label by YoLov9-C fould at `YoLo` folder

 - Unbiased Teacher in code is 2000 steps but the result we achieve is by running 20700 steps, you increase the steps if you have enough hardware requirement GB

 - Efficient Teacher is using YoLov5-L